aquibe/VacBot/README.md

 <h1 id="use">How to Use the Bot?</h1>

 1. <a href="https://discord.com/oauth2/authorize?client_id=844918394888388629&permissions=68608&scope=bot">Click here</a> to add the bot to your server or you can <a href="https://discordapp.com/users/844918394888388629/">click here</a> to direct message to our vacbot<br>
-2. type <code>$vacbot</code> to show the wizard where you can see link to add the bot to other servers and also an option to direct message to bot. click that link.
+2. type <code>$vacbot</code> in text channels to show the wizard where you can see link to add the bot to other servers and also an option to direct message to bot. click that link.
 3. when you open Direct Message to the bot you can see every commans using <code>help</code> command<br>
 4. First find your State code using <code>show states</code> command.<br>
 5. Now find your district code using <code>show district STATE-CODE</code>  -> Eg: if kerala state, <code>show district 17</code><br>